 While there is indeed evidence that the two married, I have no further clues as to when it happened, one would surely think after 1980.
 But this does coincide with the two developers’ habit of converting Commodore PET games to the 64 and VIC-20 and, then, swapping the credits around.
 So, a PET title previously credited to Katie would be released on the Commodore 64 credited to Bob and viceversa.
 Unfortunately, while the ads did indeed mention VIC-20 games by Magic Carpet, I was unable to find any clues that they were ever physically released.
 Still, it is safe to think they would be the same games as the PET and 64 ones.

-So, why did Midnite Software Gazette describe the game, titled Rain Dance even though I’m pretty sure it is the same game, referencing mostly its “cartoon”?
+So, why did Midnite Software Gazette describe the game, titled Rain Dance (it is most likely the same game as The Medicine Man), referencing mostly its “cartoon”?
 Well, at the start of the game, the player gets a choice of watching a short animated sequence before starting.
-Today we’d refer to that as the intro video or a cutscene, but back in 1982 those were, indeed, “cartoons”.
+Today we’d refer to it as the intro video or a cutscene, but back in 1982 those were, indeed, “cartoons”.
 The sequence sees a Native American doing a rain dance (for what feels like an eternity), only to be struck by lightning and clapped by the other members of the tribe as he lies there, dead.

 Some of the games developed by Magic Carpet software, among them surely Weather War II and The Medicine Man, were also published in Australia by a company called South Pacific Software from Chippendale, New South Wales.
 How did the games by a small company from Phoenix, Arizona reach so far across the world, while still missing Europe entirely, is a question I was unfortunately unable to answer.